3 Reasons Your Restaurant Needs Digital Marketing

 Right now, 3 billion people around the world are using the Internet.
 That’s 42 percent of the population.
 As of 2014, they’re doing 5 billion searches a day for products and services—including your restaurant.

-The main difference between traditional and Internet marketing is the conversation.
+The main difference between traditional and digital marketing is the conversation.
 Traditional marketing is one-sided, with your restaurant sending a message that may never receive a response.

 Now that you know why Internet marketing is so important, what can you do to market your restaurant online?
 Keep reading to find out what you can do to boost your marketing efforts.